Trainer Refinery

-Trainer Refinery is an oil refining facility located in Trainer, Delaware County, Pennsylvania.
-The facility is about downstream from the Port of Chester and fifteen miles southwest of Philadelphia along the Delaware River.
+Trainer Refinery is an oil refinery located in Trainer, Pennsylvania.
+The facility is downstream from the Port of Chester and fifteen miles southwest of Philadelphia along the Delaware River.
 Stoney Creek is along its northern perimeter.
 The Trainer Refinery is owned by Monroe Energy, LLC, a subsidiary of Delta Air Lines.
 Monroe Energy acquired the facility in June 2012.
-Since that time, the company has focused on producing high-quality transportation fuels at the refinery.
-In addition to jet fuel, the facility also produces gasoline, diesel, and home heating oil.
+Since that time, the refinery has focused on producing jet fuel, gasoline, diesel, and home heating oil.

 History

 In 1891, the Union Petroleum Company leased 17 acres in Marcus Hook, Pennsylvania, from the Reading Company.
 The first plant, constructed primarily of wood, burned down in 1912.
 Union Petroleum Company was bought out by Sinclair Oil Corporation, which purchased the original lease and an additional 242 acres of land adjacent to Trainer, Pennsylvania.
 On March 17, 1925, Sinclair Oil opened its new $7 million state-of-the-art facility with a projected gasoline production of 6,000 gallons per day (approximately 22,712 liters).